srdiana/Hates-speech-detection/docs/Timeline.md

 ---

 #### **Week 4**
-- Build BiLSTM with attention layer; initialize training with GloVe embeddings
+- Build BiLSTM and BiLSTM with attention layer; initialize training with GloVe embeddings

 ---